 Meghan’s International Women’s Day message to men: ‘value women in your lives’

-The Duchess of Sussex delighted pupils as she visited a school in Dagenham, the scene of an historic equal pay struggle.
+The Duchess of Sussex made a surprise visit to a school in east London.

 The Duchess of Sussex made a surprise visit to a school to deliver an International Women’s Day message to men to “value the women in your lives”.